Neural Networks for Parameter Estimation of the Discretely Observed Hawkes Process: Data and Methodology

 Let the strictly increasing sequence $\{\tau_i\}_{i\in \bb Z_+}\subset \bb R_+$ represent a realisation of a point process on the positive real line.
-Each element $\tau_i$ is interpreted as the occurrence time of the $i$\thh event after initial time $t = 0$.
-The associated counting process $N:\cc B(\bb R_+)\to\bb Z_+$ gives the number of events occurring on a measurable subset of the positive half line, formally,
+Each element $\tau_i$ is interpreted as the occurrence time of the $i$\thh event after the initial time $t = 0$.
+Denoting by $\cc B(\cc X)$ the Borel $\sigma$-algebra over space $\cc X$, the associated counting process $N:\cc B(\bb R_+)\to\bb Z_+$ gives the number of events occurring on a measurable subset of the positive half line, formally,